JustBoorish/BooBuilds/ReadMe.txt

 Change Log

+Version 1.7
+Add a pet to outfits
+Add new Manage duplicate clothing feature

 Version 1.6
 Complete rewrite of the inventory throttle code
 Fix issue with male clothing being applied to female characters